 Sheet Pan Shrimp Tacos.
 These were delicious and surprisingly very easy and quick.
 I would say skip the jalapeño sauce.
-I had corn, rice, and homemade chips, and salsa on the side.
-A great weekday meal with lots of flavor.
+I had corn, rice, homemade chips, and salsa on the side.
+A great weekday meal with lots of flavors.

 Sticky Apricot Chicken Perfect for kitchen staples and if you have a few chicken breasts and you are stumped on what to do with them that is a bit different.
 It’s quick and easy and I would say kid-friendly as well.
 It reminds me of orange chicken but a healthier version.

 Miso Salmon and Sesame Ginger Noodles.
 I ended up making a different version of salmon but the noodles were so good I made them two weeks in a row.
 Good cold or hot.